Laser Touch Medical Clinic

 Is excessive sweating interfering with your work and personal life?
 If so, Botox® injections for hyperhidrosis at Laser Touch Medical Clinic might be right for you.
-Dr. Kamran Hakimian leads the medical practice, with locations in Los Angeles, Beverly Hills, Encino, and Santa Ana, California.
+Dr. Kamran Hakimian leads the medical practice, with locations in Eagle Rock of Los Angeles, Beverly Hills, Encino, and Santa Ana, California.
 He offers expert, compassionate care to adults with effective results.
 Learn more by scheduling a consultation online or over the phone today.

 Hyperhidrosis is a common disorder that produces excessive sweat.
 Hyperhidrosis is most common under the arms, on the palms, and on the soles of the feet.
 The condition occurs outside of normal exercise and exposure to heat.